MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-processor.md

 Partition ownership is determined via the ownership records in the `CheckpointStore`.
 On every load balancing interval it will:

 1. Fetch the latest ownership records.
-2. Check the records to see which ones have not updated its timestamp within the partition ownership expiration interval.
-Records matching this criteria are considered.
+2. Check the records to see which records have not updated their timestamp within the partition ownership expiration interval.
+Only records matching this criteria are considered.
    1. If there are any unowned partitions and the load is not balanced between instances of `EventProcessorClient`, the event processor client will try to claim a partition.
 3. Update the ownership record for the partitions it owns that have an active link to that partition.